DigiByte Price Hits $0.0646 on Top Exchanges (DGB)

-DigiByte (CURRENCY:DGB) traded 8.6% lower against the US dollar during the 1-day period ending at 13:00 PM Eastern on August 26th.
-During the last week, DigiByte has traded 3.4% higher against the US dollar.
-One DigiByte coin can now be purchased for approximately $0.0646 or 0.00000138 BTC on exchanges.
-DigiByte has a market cap of $944.16 million and approximately $29.11 million worth of DigiByte was traded on exchanges in the last day.
+DigiByte (CURRENCY:DGB) traded 3.3% lower against the US dollar during the 1-day period ending at 17:00 PM Eastern on August 31st.
+During the last week, DigiByte has traded 15.5% lower against the US dollar.
+One DigiByte coin can now be purchased for approximately $0.0646 or 0.00000132 BTC on exchanges.
+DigiByte has a market cap of $944.65 million and approximately $24.60 million worth of DigiByte was traded on exchanges in the last day.

 Here’s how similar cryptocurrencies have performed during the last day: